 I started a bit later than most people about 44 years old when I decided to hang by crash helmet up.
-I’d had a couple of near misses on my Honda FireBlade and I lost my nerve on two wheels.
+I’d had a couple of near misses on my Honda Fireblade and I lost my nerve on two wheels.
 I’m still passionate about bikes and sometimes wonder if I did the right thing.

 If you want to fly RC planes then here’s my advice for what its worth

-- Visit a local flying club and see what its all about.
+- Visit a local flying club and see what it’s all about.
 Most clubs are very welcoming and usually have qualified instructors.
 In the UK you can find a list of clubs from the BMFA List of UK Clubs

 - Talk to them first about what to buy.
 Don’t buy a Spitfire just yet you’ll need to walk before you can run.
 You’ll need a trainer which is much easier to fly when you’re just starting out.

 - Make sure you find out which Mode the clubs mainly flies on before you buy a transmitter.
 I fly at the Rotherham & District Model flying club and we are Mode 1 flyers.
 MODE1 and MODE2 are the most common for transmitters and modern transmitters can usually be converted.
 It worth checking before you purchase as some can’t be easily swapped.
-MODE1 sometimes called split stick has the throttle and ailerons on the right stick where as MODE2 the throttle is with the rudder on the left stick.
+MODE1 sometimes called split stick has the throttle and ailerons on the right stick whereas MODE2 the throttle is with the rudder on the left stick.

 - Insurance and the ‘A’ certificate.
 Model planes can be very dangerous and people have been killed by out of control models.
 Make sure you are covered.
-The best way in the UK is get the BMFA insurance which is around £30 pounds for the year.
+The best way in the UK is to get the BMFA insurance which is around £38 pounds for the year.
 In the UK we have various achievement schemes for all type of models.
 The ‘A’ certificate is basically to make sure you are safe to fly without risk to you or other people.
-Its in the form of a practical and theory test which is carried out by examiners.
+It’s in the form of a practical and theory test which is carried out by examiners.
 Most clubs usually have someone who is qualified.
-At my club you can’t fly on your own until you have passed the ‘A’ test.
+At my club, you can’t fly on your own until you have passed the ‘A’ test.

 - Try to get to the flying field as often as possible while you are learning and it will gradually get easier and you’ll enjoy it more.
 Some clubs use a buddy lead between you and the instructor and this lets the instructor take control when you get into difficulty.
 Our club mainly uses the 2 mistakes high method.
 You make the mistake and the instructor grabs the transmitter from you and regains control as long as you let go!
-Buddy leads are a good idea but at most clubs you’ll usually find a variety of transmitters which aren’t always compatible on the buddy system.
+Buddy leads are a good idea but at most clubs, you’ll usually find a variety of transmitters which aren’t always compatible with the buddy system.

 - Some days you’ll fly really well while learning and other days nothing will go right.
 Don’t give up it just happens that way sometimes, I know it happened to me especially when worked interfered with my weekends.
 But I stuck at it and achieved my ‘A’ certificate in 2002.